 - Minnesota School of Business and Globe College have been providing specialized career training programs for more than 125 years.
 We have grown to be one of the most recognized and highly respected providers of private business, medical, and computer education in the Upper Midwest.
 Through our employer approved curriculum and hands-on training you can acquire the skills and education necessary to become successful in your chosen career.

-- The teacher population of 48 teachers has grown by 60% over five years.
+- The teacher population of 48 teachers has stayed relatively flat over five years.

 |Globe University-Woodbury||(MN) Community College Avg.|

 |Institution Level||Four or more years||Four or more years|

 |Total Faculty||48 staff||56 staff|

 |Total Enrollment||776 students||1,302 students|

 |# Full-Time Students||523 students||768 students|